adamelliotfields/learning-jekyll/README.md

 Jekyll uses Shopify's [Liquid](https://shopify.github.io/liquid) templating language, which is similar to Jinja.
 It's worth mentioning that you can use Liquid templating in your Sass and CoffeeScript files as well.

+There's quite a few [additional filters](https://jekyllrb.com/docs/liquid/filters) provided by Jekyll in addition to the standard Liquid filters.

 ## CSS